launchbadge/realworld-axum-sqlx/README.md

 different places in the visualized file tree when transitioning between a parent module and its children.
 This is highly confusing to developers who were already used to the original module system when the 2018 style was introduced.

-This is made worse by the fact that there is no lint in `rustc` to enforce consistency*, so it becomes really easy to mix and match styles accidentally when multiple developers with varying experience levels are contributing to a project.
+On its own, this would have been manageable, but it is made worse by the fact that the new style isn't recommended by default in the 2018 edition and there is no lint in `rustc` to enforce consistency*, so it becomes really easy to mix and match styles accidentally when multiple developers with varying experience levels are contributing to a project, or jumping back and forth between projects.

+In retrospect, the 2018 edition should have involved a wholesale transition, banning `mod.rs` files by default and providing a migration path with `cargo fix`, like with the other changes proposed in RFC 2126.
+I understand why the language team was hesitant to do this, as it had the weakest set of justifications of all the changes proposed in the RFC, but their indecision resulted in, IMHO, a far, far worse situation.

 \* Lints for this [were only recently added to Clippy][Clippy mod_module_files], several years after the 2018 style was introduced.
 As of writing, the `rust-lang/rust` repo itself mixes both